gt-webdev/practical-react-weather-app/README.md

 }
 ```

-> Hint #2: Once you've decided on the correct parent/ancestor to lift state to, think about *what* that state would look like in the parent.
+> Hint #2: Once you've decided on the correct parent/ancestor to lift state to, decide on how you want to filter data.
+You may want to to filter by the `dateNum` attribute from the output of `fetchHourlyData()`.

->
+> Hint #3: Think about *what* the lifted state would look like in the parent.
-> The `FilterButton` component initially has an `isActive` boolean state, but would maintaining five different `isActive` boolean states in the parent be efficient?
+> The `FilterButton` component initially has an `isActive` boolean state, but would maintaining five different `isActive` boolean states in the parent be
+> efficient?
 Could a numbered state possibly help with this?

+Best of luck in building this app! :wave: